wwuoti/blog/src/posts/blog/spotify-notification-bug.md

 Of course, it's a bug.
 A rather annoying one.

+Try to remove it, and witness it appear again.

+Start searching the internet for "Can't remove Spotify" notification, and you'll see: Multiple threads referencing the same issue, with no fix in sight.

+Seems like this is just how things are supposed to be.

 ## How hard can it be to downgrade?
 The first option is to wait for a fix from Spotify.